meodai/rampensau/README.md

 // ES style: import individual methods import { generateRandomColorRamp } from "rampensau";

+// Depending on your setup, you might need to import the MJS version directly import { generateRandomColorRamp } from "rampensau/dist/index.mjs";
 ```

 Or include it directly in your HTML: